Description

 - Introduction: Where are you in relation to this story?

-- The Long History of the Land: Whose land are you on?
+- The Long History of the Land: Whose ancestral homelands are you on?

 - Laws and Policy: Whose voices have you been taught to trust?